 There are a lot of moral issues currently – reproductive cloning, surrogate motherhood, abortion, sex selection, pornography, prostitution, dance bars, euthanasia, capital punishment, homosexuality, live-in relationships, incest, divorce, honour killing, consumerism, owning personal weapons, gambling, prohibition etc being some of them.
 Your attitude towards these issues comes under the broad category of moral attitude.
 (Don’t miss our ethics notes – go to the dimensions of ethics, in where we deal with Applied ethics).

-Moral Attitude is the attitude you hold towards political issues or ideologies.
+Political attitude is the attitude you hold towards political issues or ideologies.
 For example, what is your view of the reservation?
 It is time that India should stop giving reservations?
 Your attitude towards reservation is a political attitude.

 Let’s take another example.
 What is your view on Communism?
 Do you like the ideology of Communism?
 Do you prefer the concept of no-state and market control?
 Or do you prefer a free market?